ben519/fairplay/README.md

 |    1    | The Sloths  | The Rabbits  |    TRUE    |
 ```

 Teams who win gain 9 points.
 Teams who lose, lose points equal to the seed of the team they played.
-For example, since The Cats lost to The Frogs (the 1 seed), The Cats lose 1 point, bringing their total to 6 - 1 = 5 before starting Round 2.
+For example, since The Cats lost to The Frogs (the 1 seed), The Cats lose 1 point, bringing their total to 6 - 1 = 5 points before starting Round 2.

 Resulting Points
 ```